 What is the Echo Plus?

-The Echo Plus is a bigger and better version of both the original and the new 2nd-gen model.
-Its increased size allows it to incorporate enhanced speakers - 360-degree sounds comes via a 2.5in woofer and 0.8in tweeter.
+The Echo Plus is a bigger and better version of both the original and the new 2nd-gen Amazon Echo.
+Its increased size allows it to incorporate enhanced speakers with 360-degree sound.
 There's also Dolby processing, which should make your music sound better.

 On the top of the Echo Plus are similar controls and seven far-field microphones.
 Combined with beam-forming technology and noise cancellation, Amazon says the Plus can hear you from any direction-even while music is playing.